kevinsewell/aronim-bookstore/docs/adr/015_adoption_of_liquibase.md

-# ADR-013: Adoption of Liquibase for Database Schema Evolution
+# ADR-015: Adoption of Liquibase for Database Schema Evolution

 ## Status
-Accepted
+Rejected

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our Spring Boot application with PostgreSQL requires a reliable and systematic approach to database schema management.
 We need a solution that: